 Before we get into my review lets just talk about some things.
 It might sound a little crazy to everyone but never have I ever read a YA book by a South Asian woman before.
 As a Pakistani woman that baffles me, like how is that possible?
 I don’t think I’ve even ever come across such a thing until I saw My So-Called Bollywood Life on the WHSmith website, therefore, I automatically had to buy it.
 Maybe this is a, me problem, where I just haven’t been looking hard enough for authors who have a similar background and culture to myself but I know for a fact that there is a lack of diversity in the book world and we definitely need more books like this one and the ones that already exist we need to do a much better job of making them visible and more easily available and accessible.

 I love the family dynamics in this book it’s the perfect balance of what a loving family should look like.
 Winnie’s grandma might actually be my favourite character.
 I think South Asian grandmas are just really funny in general with their sassiness and those one-liners that they pull out of nowhere.
-I love that they speak in Punjabi throughout it makes it more delightful and adds to the charm of the book.
+I love that she speak in Punjabi throughout it makes it more delightful and adds to the charm of the book.
 I love Winnie’s relationship with her dad it is so wholesome and it is so cute that she gets her love of Bollywood films from him.

 I really liked the fact that most of the main characters besides one maybe two are Indian.
 Both Winne’s love interests are Indian.
 I am not going to lie I think that is what excited me the most about this book.
-You read stories and watch tv shows of girls of different cultures in America and the UK who somehow fall in love with a white guy.
+You read stories and watch tv shows about girls of different cultures in America and the UK who somehow fall in love with a white guy.
 Like there’s nothing wrong with that, you do you boo but this is not a hugely common thing. so it’s good to see some accurate representation that is relatable.

 I’ll have to give My So-Called Bollywood Life a score of 3.5/5.
 I have nothing against this book it’s super cute, funny and so damn relatable!
-But I must say at one point I put the book down and didn’t really pick it up and finish until two months later.
+But I must say at one point I put the book down and didn’t really pick it up and finish it until two months later.
 I would still recommend giving Winnie’s story a read because there are so many girls out there who haven’t yet seen themselves visibly represented in literature before and this book is a step forward in the right direction.